-Our nutrition outreach team addresses many of the larger nutritional challenges facing our region, and provides our community partners a variety of approaches aimed at helping people develop healthier eating and shopping habits.
-Our Registered Dietitian and Nutrition Educator offer a number of programs to our member agencies, including nutrition education workshops, food sampling events, grocery store tours in both English and Spanish (using Share Our Strength’s Cooking Matters at the Store® model), ServSafe certification and safe food handling training.
+Our Nutrition Outreach team addresses many of the larger nutritional challenges facing our region, and provides our community partners a variety of approaches aimed at helping people develop healthier eating and shopping habits.
+Our nutritionists offers a number of programs to our members, including nutrition education workshops, food sampling events, grocery store tours in both English and Spanish (using Share Our Strength’s Cooking Matters at the Store® model), ServSafe certification and safe food handling training.

 Network Capacity Building

 The Network Capacity Building Program focuses on building the capacity of the emergency food network to provide more food to more people while increasing client self-reliance.
-Our staff work one-on-one with our member agencies to determine their individual needs, opportunities for collaboration with other agencies, and potential expansion of services to better serve our neighbors in need.
+Our staff work one-on-one with our members to determine their individual needs, opportunities for collaboration with other members, and potential expansion of services to better serve our neighbors in need.

 We lead the community to advocate for policy change, bring issues of hunger to the forefront, and empower our partners to take action and support solutions to food insecurity.
 By engaging our elected officials whose decisions impact the health and vitality of our community, we are striving to create a Western Massachusetts where no one goes hungry and everyone has access to nutritious food.